Mopati123/universal-hamiltonian-framework/README.md

 ---

-### How This Framework Proves Universality
+### How This Framework Demonstrates Universality

-**Chapter 0 shows**: How 2000 years of mathematics (from Archimedes to quantum theory) ALL converged to Hamilton's equations.
+**Chapter 0 documents**: How 2000 years of mathematics (from Archimedes to quantum theory) converged to Hamilton's equations.

 **Six independent paths**, starting from completely different fields:
 1. **Geometry** → Shortest paths → Action principle → Hamilton ✓